-According to the CDC, an estimated 3 million American adults are currently living with a digestive disease, including ulcerative colitis (UC).
-This painful condition not only affects quality of life, but can also lead to more serious conditions like cancer.
+According to the CDC, an estimated 3 million American adults are currently living with a digestive disease, which includes ulcerative colitis (UC).
+This painful condition not only affects the quality of life but can also lead to more serious conditions, like cancer.

 Thankfully, there are several treatment options available for ulcers and even ulcerative colitis.
 Options that many people discuss with their doctor include the following…

 The bacteria H. pylori is the culprit behind the vast majority of ulcer cases.
 As such, antibiotics are one of the most common remedies for ulcers.
 These antibiotics often come with mild side effects such as tiredness or diarrhea.

 Several types of antibiotics can be used to treat this infection, but amoxicillin is one of the most common options.
 This treatment only works for mild, bacterial ulcers, though.
 It will not treat ulcerative colitis, which is a more complicated disorder.

 Unlike its more mild cousin, ulcerative colitis needs to be treated with more potent medication…